-Castration is a short procedure that only lasts around 20 minutes for male cats.
-The spermatic cord is cut and severed by about half a centimetre.
-A lot of the time not a single stitch is required!
+Castration is a brief procedure, lasting approximately 20 minutes for male cats.
+The spermatic cord is cut and separated by about half a centimetre.
+Often, no sutures are required.

-When it comes to spaying female cats, the ovaries are cut off, bound and removed, as with castration.
-This leaves a small incision on the stomach, which can be sewn up with a few stitches.
-The procedure lasts around an hour.
+When it comes to neutering female cats, the ovaries are excised, tied off and removed, mirroring the castration process.
+This results in a small incision on the abdomen, which can be closed with a few stitches.
+The entire procedure typically takes around an hour.

-Cats can go back home just a few hours after the operation.
-Tranquility is particularly important for the first few hours after the operation in order to allow them to slowly come round and reorient themselves.
+Cats can return home a few hours after the operation.
+Providing a calm environment is crucial during the initial hours to allow them to gradually regain consciousness and reorient themselves.

 Curious about the aftermath of neutering?
 Wondering if your cat will experience notable changes?
 While some online claims can be exaggerated, it’s true that neutering affects a cat’s hormonal balance, leading to both physical and mental effects.